Suped

 Common pitfalls

-Using a direct, one-click unsubscribe link in the email body (HTTP GET).
+Using a direct one-click unsubscribe link in the email body that immediately processes the request.

 Expert tips